Taming the Zwitterion

 The early days of analytical research on psilocybe mushrooms were shown to be plagued with errors due to the dephosphorylation of psilocybin to psilocin during sample preparation.
 HPLC with tightly controlled pH buffering systems has been successfully applied, though sometimes problematic.
 HPLC/MS improved the situation a great deal allowing greater sensitivity and discrimination.
 In either case, you still have to work through a sample preparation that’s potentially sensitive to matrix differences.

-Psychedelic therapy has opened wonderful new doors that could help minimize the of use daily medications or medications with side effects that are sometimes worse than the actual conditions
+Psychedelic therapy has opened wonderful new doors that could help minimize the use of daily medications or medications with side effects that are sometimes worse than the actual conditions

 My analytical background consists of highly active compounds.
 Organometallic catalysts, pyrophorics, and other oxygen, water, and pH-sensitive compounds being the majority of them.
 My first passes at analyzing mushrooms consisted of failures stemming from dephosphorylation or some other decomposition pathway.
 Luckily this was a familiar red flag given my background so I immediately went back to my roots and started handling these things as catalysts.
 That was the ticket.